Purdue-CS193/lab-1-JMoney11235/index.md

 - I like that we have pretty chill TA's
 - I like the chairs in Lawson that I'll get to sit in every lab
 - I don't like people who make bulleted lists that have 6 items in them
-- I don't like hypocrits
+- I don't like hypocrites